 There is no shortage of fun to be had in Atlanta.
-The city is filled with plenty of big-name attractions, including the Georgia Aquarium, World of Coca-Cola and the National College Football Hall of Fame.
+The city is filled with plenty of big-name attractions, including the Georgia Aquarium, World of Coca-Cola, many museums, and the National College Football Hall of Fame.

 Centennial Olympic Park